As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Soundproof curtains will not be nearly as effective as solid core doors and double glazed windows but will definitely make a satisfactory difference.
 Only make sure that the curtains are really heavy because it will be the mass of the curtains that will assist in sound blocking.

 Read my buying guide on soundproof curtains that will help you make an informed decision.

 Is White Noise Good For Babies?

 White noise machines have become very popular and many parents have found success with it.
-A study carried out by NCBI found that babies slept well with white noise.
+A white noise is that babies tend to sleep better as white noise drowns a lot of outside noise.
+The disadvantage is that it gets too loud and may have a harmful impact on the ears but there are no concrete studies to prove this theory. (opens in a new tab)”>study carried out by NCBI found that babies slept well with white noise.
 The advantage of white noise is that babies tend to sleep better as white noise drowns a lot of outside noise.
 The disadvantage is that it gets too loud and may have a harmful impact on the ears but there are no concrete studies to prove this theory.

 My recommendation is to soundproof the nursery or baby’s room inexpensively through the methods as brought out in this article and use a white noise machine at moderate volumes.